Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

    This option is only useful in the context of Armatures, where you can select multiple Vertex Groups by selecting multiple Pose bones.
-Once at least two Vertex Groups are selected, viewport colors and paint logic switch to Multi-Paint mode, using the sum of the selected groups' weights if Auto Normalize is enabled, and the average otherwise.
+Once at least two Vertex Groups are selected, viewport colors and paint logic switch to Multi-Paint Mode, using the sum of the selected groups' weights if Auto Normalize is enabled, and the average otherwise.
 Any paint operations aimed at this collective weight are applied to individual Vertex Group weights in such way that their ratio stays the same.